Hargers/sitelen-pona-ucsur-guide/README.md

 3. A window titled "Get Started" will open.
 Click the button in the middle titled "Set up Keyman as system-wide keyboard" or "Enable Keyman as system-wide keyboard."

-4. On the new window, toggle Keyman as a keyboard.
+4. In the new window, toggle Keyman as a keyboard.

     - On iOS, under the section titled "PREFERRED LANGUAGE" click <kbd>Keyboards</kbd> and toggle <kbd>Keyman</kbd>.
     - On Android, toggle <kbd>Keyman</kbd>.
 A privacy popup will appear, regard it, then press <kbd>OK</kbd> -> <kbd>OK</kbd>.

 5. Navigate back to the Keyman app, click <kbd>◦◦◦</kbd> -> <kbd>Settings</kbd> -> <kbd>Installed Languages</kbd> -> <kbd>+</kbd>.

-6. On the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".
+6. In the new window, click <kbd>Enter language or keyboard</kbd>, and type "Sitelen Pona".

-7. An list of keyboards will appear.
+7. A list of keyboards will appear.
 Click on your desired input method.

 8. On the next page, click <kbd>Install keyboard</kbd> -> <kbd>Install</kbd> -> <kbd>Done</kbd>.